Crowley21/Dash_clinic_app/README.md

 # Dash_clinic_app
-Clinical office statistics for business intelligence.
+Clinical office statistic dashboard for business intelligence.

 - Using Python Library DASH along with MySQL this app does the following:
 - Lets users log on and off